data-fun/3d-genome-builder/README.md

 > **Note**
 >
-> Please strictly follow this file organization as it is later expected by the 3D model construction workflow.
+> Please strictly follow this file organization as it is later expected by the 3DGB workflow.

 ## Build model

-Run 3D model construction:
+Run 3DGB:

 ```bash
 snakemake --profile smk_profile -j 4 --configfile YOUR-CONFIG.yml